← MRI Terms

 Central Canal Stenosis

-In the lower back, central canal stenosis can cause leg pain, heaviness, or weakness when standing or walking.
-This pattern is often called neurogenic claudication.
-That means leg symptoms caused by nerve crowding in the spine.
+In the neck, severe central canal stenosis can raise concern for spinal cord compression, which can lead to myelopathy (the spinal cord not working normally).
+In the lower back, it can cause leg pain, heaviness, or weakness when standing or walking — a pattern called neurogenic claudication, meaning leg symptoms caused by nerve crowding in the spine.

 Learn more: